dcos/examples/tensorflow/1.10/README.md

 - If you want to benefit from GPU acceleration, please check how to [install DC/OS on GPU instances](https://dcos.io/docs/1.10/deploying-services/gpu/#installing-dc-os-with-gpus-enabled)
 - Check the [tools repository](https://github.com/dcos-labs/dcos-tensorflow-tools), also including the examples.

-## Install Tensor
+## Install TensorFlow

-1. install TensorFlow cluster with the following command from the DC/OS CLI from within `dcos-tensorflow-tools`:
+1. Install TensorFlow cluster with the following command from the DC/OS CLI from within `dcos-tensorflow-tools`:

 	```
 	dcos package install beta-tensorflow --options=examples/mnist.json